Oh! Christmas tree? Cardboard display is the talk of a town

 The piece uses natural and artificial lighting to cast shadows on parts of the tree while illuminating others so that its appearance changes throughout the day.

-Amy Quinn, Asbury Park's deputy mayor, said that the city is not involved in the Convention Hall display, but that she considers herself a fan.
-She notes that the city will hold a traditional outdoor tree lighting in a park Friday.
+Amy Quinn, Asbury Park’s deputy mayor, said the city is not involved in the Convention Hall display, but she considers herself a fan.
+She notes the city will hold a traditional outdoor tree lighting in a park Friday.

 “I love the take that the local artists had on the tree,” she said.
 “I love that it’s different.
 Love it or hate it, people are talking about it.”